Spray painting: Electrostatic spray painting

-The electrostatic painting was first patented in the U.S. by Harold Ransburg in the late 1940s.
+Electrostatic painting was first patented in the U.S. by Harold Ransburg in the late 1940s.
 Harold Ransburg founded Ransburg Electrostatic Equipment and discovered that electrostatic spray painting was an immediate success as manufacturers quickly perceived the substantial materials savings that could be achieved.
 In electrostatic spray painting or powder coating, the atomized particles are made to be electrically charged, thereby repelling each other and spreading themselves evenly as they exit the spray nozzle.
 The object being painted is charged oppositely or grounded.
 The paint is then attracted to the object giving a more even coat than wet spray painting, and also greatly increasing the percentage of paint that sticks to the object.
 This method also means that paint covers hard to reach areas.
 The whole may then be baked to properly attach the paint: the powder turns into a type of plastic.
 Car body panels and bike frames are two examples where electrostatic spray painting is often used.

 There are three main technologies for charging the fluid (liquid or powders):